manningkyle304/portfolio_website/index.md

 Using Python, AWS, and RShiny, I developed a neat interactive app to track inventory for a small business.

 First, I utilized a Python script to extract data from the business’s website through Shopify REST APIs and clean the data.
-I used cron jobs to automate this and update daily, using a cloud database to store the data.
-Then, I accessed the database from R and built an interactive tracking website using RShiny.
+I used cron jobs to automate this and update daily, storing the data in AWS.
+Then, I accessed the cloud database from R and built an interactive tracking website using RShiny.

 <img src="images/mobility.png?raw=true" />